 It was the first day back at school after the winter break of Liam’s sophomore year.
-The West District State High School of Downtown, Rosedeer, was lousy with people.
-Like in those comic books for Uptown teens, who — for some reason — idealized the “hard” Downtown life, it was full of douchebags, stoners, delinquents, hormonal teenagers making out in every corner, girls in love, and some unpopular kids trying to live a normal high school life in spite of the others.
-If Liam had to put himself in one of those categories, he’d have to say that he was in the last one; but rather than living a normal high school life, make friends and over–sentimental similar things, what Liam truly wanted was only to study in peace.
+The West District State High School of Downtown, Rosedeer, was teeming with people.
+Like in those comic books for Uptown teens, who—for some reason—idealized the “hard” Downtown life, it was full of douchebags, stoners, delinquents, hormonal teenagers making out in every corner, girls in love, and some unpopular kids trying to live a normal high school life in spite of the others.
+If Liam had to put himself in one of those categories, he’d have to say that he was in the last one; but rather than living a normal high school life, by making friends and having similar over-sentimental things, what Liam truly wanted was only to study in peace.
 That was what school was supposed to be about, after all.
 Of course, he was the only one to think that, and his classmates seemed to find him hilarious.

-“Look, guys, lame–Liam is already in class!
-Don’t tell me you spent your winter break here at school studying,” Peter Dorian said, a blonde idiot with spiky hair, whom Liam had had the luck to have as a classmate since middle school.
+“Look, guys, Lame Liam is already in class!
+Don’t tell me you spent your winter break here at school studying,” said Peter Dorian, a blonde idiot with spiky hair, whom Liam had had the luck to have as a classmate since middle school.
 Liam glimpsed at him and went back to reading his math textbook.
 Those formulas weren’t going to get memorized by themselves.

 If they can’t even respect such a simple rule, how are they supposed to find a job or go to college after graduation?

 Apparently, he was the only one who used to think that, too.
 Was it so strange to make plans for his future?
 Was it so strange to want to get out of Downtown?
 All the other kids seemed not to care.